-- In order for the development to have an overall positive impact on the ability of the natural environment to contribute ecosystem services, development proposals must address the following: - a) Protect and enhance trees within the site where possible.
-Trees on the site boundary should be retained and new tree planting should be undertaken; - Retain suitable existing habitat for pollinating species where possible.
-New planting should be suitable for pollinating species; and - c) Minimise hard surfaced areas on site, and use permeable surfaces and soft landscaping where possible to maximise infiltration of water and reduce surface water run-off. - The National Park Authority will prepare a Development Brief to assist the delivery of the site.
+- b) Retain suitable existing habitat for pollinating species where possible.
+New planting should be suitable for pollinating species; and - c) Minimise hard surfaced areas on site, and use permeable surfaces and soft landscaping where possible to maximise infiltration of water and reduce surface water run-off. - 3.
+The National Park Authority has prepared a Development Brief to assist the delivery of the site.
 Development proposals in broad conformity with the Development Brief will be permitted.